anfieldlad/bad-core-backend/README.md

 - FastAPI for high-performance API endpoints.
 - Gemini 2.0 Flash integration for OCR and data extraction.
 - CORS enabled for frontend integration.
+- KTP extraction caching with SQLAlchemy to store and deduplicate KTP records.

 ## Prerequisites
 - Python 3.9+